-Many major diseases have struck London through its history, from the Black Death that devastated the medieval city, to Spanish Flu, which first struck 100 years ago this month.
+Many major diseases have struck London through its history, from the Black Death that devastated the medieval city, to Spanish Flu, which first struck over 100 years ago.
 Can we learn from them to fight the epidemics of the future?
-That's the topic of our Disease X display, and we spoke to the curators, Vyki Sparkes and Roz Sherris.

 Every year the World Health Organisation (WHO) creates a list of ten priority diseases, choosing which of the potential epidemics facing the world most need researching.
 Alongside such familiar maladies as Ebola and the Zika virus, 2018’s list for the first time warned of “Disease X”.